rmcanany/SolidEdgeHousekeeper/TipsAndTricks.md

 This section if for those who obtained Housekeeper in a `*.zip` file from the `Releases` page on GitHub.

-#### Verify the Directory Settings
+#### Could not create the Preferences Directory

 Downloaded files are frequently blocked or marked read-only.
 The program cannot function if so.
 Right-click the extracted directory (not the `*.zip` file) and select Properties.
 Click the `Unblock` button and clear the `Read-only` checkbox.

 #### Cannot Find Housekeeper.exe

 GitHub confusingly adds the source code to the release page.
-It does not contain the executable.
-Verify the downloaded file is called `SolidEdgeHousekeeper-vYYYY.N.zip`.
-(Where `YYYY` is the year, `N` is the release number.)
+The source code does not contain the executable.
+Verify the downloaded file is called `SolidEdgeHousekeeper-vYYYY.N.zip` and not `Source code.zip`.

 #### Could not start Solid Edge.
 Exiting...